Cucumber Health Benefits: More Reasons to Eat Your Veggies!

 Although medical science hasn’t advanced to the point where care providers can recommend cucumbers to treat serious conditions, you might grab a cuke for one of these tried-and-true home remedies for minor problems:

 • Got a sunburn?
-Though it’s better to avoid sunburns in the first place, if you do get one, blend chilled cucumbers into a thick mash and apply to the burned areas; alternatively, slice cold cucumber lengthwise and rub it over the skin.
-Researchers theorize that both the high water content and the many antioxidant, antibacterial, and analgesic compounds in cucumbers help cool the skin and aid in healing.
+Though it’s better to avoid sunburns in the first place, if you do get one, blend chilled cucumbers into a thick mash and apply it to the burned areas; alternatively, slice a cold cucumber lengthwise and rub it over the skin.
+Researchers theorize that cucumbers’ high water content and the many antioxidant, antibacterial, and analgesic compounds help cool the skin and aid in healing.
 See more sunburn remedies

 • Puffy eyes?
-The classic advice: Lie back for a few minutes with a slice of chilled cucumber (or pads moistened with blended cold cucumber flesh) over each eye to reduce under-eye swelling.
+The classic advice is to lie back for a few minutes with a slice of chilled cucumber (or pads moistened with blended cold cucumber flesh) over each eye to reduce under-eye swelling.
 Not sleeping enough, smoking, and drinking are also responsible for under-eye bagginess.

 • Feeling tired in the afternoon?
-Cucumbers are a better pick-me-up that that caffeinated soda for a host of reasons.
-Cucumbers will provide the carbs and B vitamins for a pick-me-up that lasts.
+Cucumbers are a better pick-me-up than caffeinated soda for a host of reasons.
+They provide carbs and B vitamins for a long-lasting pick-me-up.

 Cucumbers are beneficial around the kitchen and home, too!
-Here are five of many everyday use.
+Here are five of many everyday uses.

 2. If your bathroom mirrors fog up after a shower, rub a cucumber slice along the mirror!
 It not only eliminates fog but also provides a soothing, spa-like fragrance.

-3. If you’re a gardener, place slices of cucumber in a small aluminum tin amidst plant rows and it will keep the grubs and slugs away.
+3. If you’re a gardener, place slices of cucumber in a small aluminum tin amidst plant rows.
+This will keep the grubs and slugs away.

 4. Use a freshly cut cucumber to polish your shoes for a quick shine that repels water.